Discover the exciting ideas that triumphed at the final stage of Challenge 22's second cycle.

 Omar Al-Kaseem, born in Baghdad in 1977, is an Iraqi national and resident of Oman, and has a bachelor's degree in computer science and more than 17 years of experience in this field.
 He's currently the CEO of an IT solutions company.
 In 2009, he received the SAWAED award for the Best Innovative Project.

 While Qatar is not alone in facing traffic and parking inefficiency, the problem is magnified due to the concentration of the country's population in the capital, Doha.
-The number of motor vehicles was 532 per 1,000 people in 2007.
-The number is estimated to have since increased by at least 20% since.
+In 2002, the number of motor vehicles was 532 per 1,000 people.
+This number is estimated to have since increased by at least 20% since.

 This solution will address parking inefficiency.
-Industry reports estimate that over 30% of traffic congestion is caused by drivers looking for parking spots.
+Industry reports estimate that over 30% of traffic congestion is caused by drivers looking for parking spaces.
 As a result, drivers increase carbon emissions and decrease economic activity and productivity.
-According to an IBM survey, drivers globally waste as many as 20 minutes per trip looking for parking spots.
+According to an IBM survey, drivers globally waste as many as 20 minutes per trip looking for somewhere to park.

 The objectives of this solution are the following: